-According to a research in 2021, about 62% of the entire world population are active internet users.
-That’s about 4.66 billion people to market your business to online and one of the best ways to do that is with Google Maps.
+According to research in 2021, about 62% of the entire world population are active internet users.
+That’s about 4.66 billion people to market your business to online and one of the best ways to do that is with Google Maps and should be the very 1st thing you do when you want to build your rank, brand and reputation online.

 How to Add Your Business on Google Maps